DhivyaThanga/bread-winner/README.md

 ## Setup
 Setup is pretty easy providing that:
 * you have created you own concrete producer class inheriting from abstract producer
-* you have a cancellation token that will be cancelled when closing you application or when needed
+* you have a cancellation token that will be cancelled when closing you application or when needed.
+The entire lifecycle of the workers is managed through the cancellation token, so beware that when a cancellation is requested on the passed token, the pool will stop.
+You can configure the amount of time that will be waited before forcing the pool to stop (more in the [configuration section](#Configuration)

-More on the first point in the [your concrete producer](#YourConcreteProducer) section.
+More on the first point in the [your concrete producer section](#YourConcreteProducer).

-You can find an example below.

 ```csharp